Follow the light. You are hurt, you should go into the light. You are only safe there…

-If you did not see the various gaming news articles this week, due to expiring music licensing agreements, the thriller game Alan Wake is no longer available to buy as of last Tuesday.
-If you were one of the lucky ones that could pick up this game, you possess one of the best narratives in an indie game in this decade.
+If you did not see the various gaming news articles this week, the thriller game Alan Wake is no longer available to buy as of last Tuesday.
+If you were one of the lucky ones that could pick up this game, you own one of the best narratives in an indie game in this decade.
 Inspired by Stephen King, this game follows the fictional writer Alan Wake on his vacation turned nightmare.

-The game was highly praised for its use of light and darkness.
+Critics praised Alan Wake for its use of light and darkness.
 As shown in the video above, what makes this game unique is that your weapon of choice is light itself.
-You can use everything from flashlights to flare guns to a rock concert’s light system to fight off the Taken — those that are lost to the supernatural darkness.
-Healing areas and checkpoints are called “Safe Havens.”
-These Safe Havens are typically represented by lamp posts shining a protected area where you can heal up and typically find more supplies to get you through the next dark area ahead.
+You can use everything — including flashlights, flare guns, a rock concert’s light system — to fight the enemy.
+The main “foot soldier” enemies are the Taken, those that are lost to the supernatural darkness.
+To heal yourself from Taken attacks, the player would need to find a “Safe Haven.”
+These Safe Havens are checkpoints represented with lamp posts shining a protected area.
+In this protected area, the player could heal up and may find more supplies to get them through the next dark area ahead.
 Sometimes, you arrive at a Safe Haven unscathed and almost full on supplies.
-Other times, you find yourself fleeing a mob of Taken with just half a flashlight battery left hoping to get to the next Safe Haven in time.
+Other times, you flee a mob of Taken with only half a flashlight battery left hoping to get to the next Safe Haven in time.

 God has called us to be a light to this world filled with darkness.
-We are to show His kindness to others and tell them about His sacrifice for their lives.
-We are no longer Taken by the devil and are called to free as many of those that are Taken as we can with God’s message of light.
+We are to show His kindness to others and tell them about His sacrifice.
+We are no longer Taken by the devil; God calls us to free those that are Taken with His message of light.
 You cannot call yourself a follower of God if you are not following this command.

-Most Christians — including myself — tend to follow this command for a while and then get frustrated and waver from it.
-We find that we just run out of steam.
-The issue is that people are not taking time to recharge; they are trying to use their flashlights without any batteries left.
+Most Christians — including myself — follow this command for a while and then get frustrated and waver from it.
+We find that we run out of steam.
+Light-shiners are not taking time to recharge; they are trying to use their flashlights without any batteries left.
 God is the source of our strength; He is what powers our light,

-However, it is hard to resupply fighting against the darkness all the time.
+Yet, it is hard to refuel while fighting the darkness every second of every day.
 We need a “Safe Haven” to rest and recharge.
-We need an area where we can meet with other light-bearers just like the early Church did in Acts 2.
-Some people believe that they can get this sense of Christian community by just passively sitting in the pew for about an hour once per week.
-That is not even close to what the early Church did.
+We need an area where we can meet with other light-bearers like the early Church did in Acts 2.
+Some people believe they can get this sense of Christian community by passively sitting in the pew for about an hour once per week.
+That is the opposite of how the early Church grew.
 The early Church met together to share life by eating together daily.
-Now, meeting daily probably will not work for today’s schedule, but every light-child should find a group of fellow light-children that meets together regularly just to hang out and discuss life.
+Now, while meeting daily probably will not work, every modern light-child should find a group that meets together regularly to hang out, discuss life, and grow together.